The Americans with Disabilities Act (ADA) protects people with disabilities from discrimination.

 A business or state/local government does not need to allow a service animal if the dog’s presence would fundamentally alter the nature of the goods, services, programs, or activities provided to the public.

-What does fundamentally alter mean?
 In most settings, a service animal will not fundamentally alter the situation.
 But in some settings, a service dog could change the nature of the service or program.
 For example, it may be appropriate to keep a service animal out of an operating room or burn unit where the animal’s presence could compromise a sterile environment.
 But in general, service animals cannot be restricted from other areas of the hospital where patients or members of the public can go.

 Learn more about when a service animal can be kept out in questions 23-26 in FAQs about service animals and the ADA.